Southeastern New England AVA

 Southeastern New England is a vast American Viticultural Area (AVA) that encompasses thirteen counties in the three New England states of Connecticut, Massachusetts, and Rhode Island.
 The boundaries of the wine appellation expand across New Haven, New London, and Middlesex counties in Connecticut; Bristol, Newport, Providence, and Washington counties in Rhode Island; and Barnstable, Bristol, Dukes, Nantucket, Norfolk, and Plymouth counties in Massachusetts.
 The area stretches from the east coast just south of Boston, Massachusetts westward to New Haven, Connecticut, and includes all of the coastal plain and islands within 15 mi of Long Island Sound, Cape Cod, and Massachusetts Bay.

-It was established as the nation's 62nd and initial AVA in each state on March 28, 1984, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. James Mitchell, of Sakonnet Vineyards, Little Compton, Rhode Island, on behalf of local winegrowers and vintners, proposing a viticultural area located on coastal Connecticut, Rhode Island and Massachusetts named "Southeastern New England."
+It was established as the nation's 62^{nd} and the initial AVA in each state on March 28, 1984 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. James Mitchell, of Sakonnet Vineyards, Little Compton, Rhode Island, on behalf of local winegrowers and vintners, proposing a viticultural area located on coastal Connecticut, Rhode Island and Massachusetts named "Southeastern New England."